 Room: Perhaps you want to turn a spare bedroom into a playroom for your children and their friends, or you may have a spacious basement where you can designate an area for playtime.
 Regardless of where you put the playhouse, you’ll need some extra space around it.
 Often, a small table and chairs or other playtime toys complement a playhouse.
 If this is what you’re thinking, you might want to reserve an entire room for the playhouse and its accessories.
-Before purchasing, check the size of the playhouse, then add a few feet around it to ensure your children will have plenty of space to play.
+You will want to check the size of the playhouse, then add a few feet around it to ensure your children will have plenty of space to play.

 Playhouse: Knowing the interior dimensions of the playhouse is important when considering the age of your child.
 The ceiling should be tall enough for your child to comfortably play inside.
-If your child is tall for their age, purchase a slightly larger playhouse or one designed for older children.
+If your child is tall for their age, select a slightly larger playhouse or one designed for older children.
 You also want to be sure your child can maneuver inside the playhouse without bumping the walls each time they turn around.
 Measure your child’s wingspan to be sure there will be enough room inside the playhouse.

 Most playhouses include an age range in the description.
 The general range is ages 2 to 8, but that is by no means set in stone.
 If your child is walking and wants to explore, a playhouse is perfect because it provides your child with something to hang onto and plenty of textures to discover.
 If the playhouse includes small parts, the age range will probably be limited to children 5 and older.
 Tent-style playhouses are often recommended for older children, ages 8 to 12.
 These playhouses won’t necessarily look like a traditional house; instead, they may have a curtained entrance and resemble a fort or castle.